 Ultimately, the most important thing is the team you work with day in and day out.
 A good question gives you something that you can't get from a job description, personal perspective into the team, and whether it might be right for you.

 - What are the backgrounds of the people on your team?

-- Can you tell me about the team and manager I’ll be working with?
+- Can you tell me about the team and their manager?

 - What are the founders' backgrounds?

-- What are the biggest opportunities facing the team right now?
+- What are the most significant opportunities facing the team right now?

 - What tools do the team use?